jkuusto/rpg-random-encounters/README.md

 Progress update April 7, 2024
 - User management features have been implemented as planned.
-Considering add user account deletion feature.
+Considering adding user account deletion feature.
 - Game creation and deletion implemented.
 Game renaming is still in progress.
 - For now, users can only roll for encounter type.
 Auto-roll on subsequent encounter table is still in progress.
 - Edits to the probability ranges are still in progress although underlying logic in range representation to support this has already been completed.
-- Encounter tables are not yet displayed to the user, so edit features are pertaining those tables are also still in progress.
-A javascript hide/edit table feature has been implemented to support encounter table user view.
+- Encounter tables are not yet displayed to the user, so edit features pertaining to those tables are also still in progress.
+A javascript hide/ edit feature has been implemented to support table user view.
-- The database has a few preset entries that are copied to every new game.
+- The database has a few preset entries that are copied to new games.
   These entries can be overwritten by the user on a game-by-game basis and users can add their own custom content.
 Additional preset content may be added later but is not required by the scope of this project.